 To become a Master Gardener, you start by submitting an interest form.
 After the local coordinator reviews the application, you will be contacted for an informal interview.
-Interviews will begin in November/December 2022.
-The deadline to apply is January 5, 2023.
+The deadline to apply is January 5, 2025 and interview requests will follow.

 Take the first step and apply online or you can download, print, and mail the application.
-(If you choose to mail, please send the application to Tabitha Elder at Champaign County University of Illinois Extension Office, 801 Country Fair Drive, Champaign, IL 61821).
-Next Training starts January/February 2023.
+(If you choose to mail, please send the application to Valerie Nicolini at Champaign County University of Illinois Extension Office, 801 Country Fair Drive, Champaign, IL 61821).
+The next Training starts in February 2025.

 Once you submit this interest form: